-I just cringe when I see most local TV commercials.
-Not because of the horrific script writing or the low, low, low production quality.
+Effective TV advertising is hard to come by in my town.
+I just cringe when I see most local commercials… Not because of the horrific script writing.
+Not because of the low, low, low production quality.
 Not because of the ill-advised choice of “talent,” or the mind-numbing jingle.
-I expect all that.
+I expect all that from the local TV stations.

-No, I cringe because many of the companies paying for those crummy commercials don’t belong on television at all.
+I cringe because many of the companies paying for those crummy commercials don’t belong on television at all.
+It’s not just bad commercial production, it’s bad media planning.

 I’m talking about those cases where the medium – TV – missed the mark completely.

-I’m talking about real cases where a business owner is spending a lot of money to reach the wrong people, with the wrong message.
-That’s the most most glaring error in TV advertising… the polar opposite of effective TV advertising
+I’m talking about real cases where a business owner is spending a lot of money on TV to reach the wrong people, with the wrong message.
+That’s the most most glaring error you can make… the polar opposite of effective TV advertising.

 Here’s an example of TV advertising that misses the mark:

-He says the ads are generating foot traffic, but it’s clearly the wrong kind of traffic.
+The store owner says the ads are generating a lot of foot traffic, but it’s clearly the wrong kind of traffic.
 People walk into his patio furniture showroom (lured, no doubt, by the cheesy jingle they heard on TV) take one look at the prices, and hightail it down to Costco or Walmart.

 And yet the owner keeps doing the same thing, year after year.
 It falls into the “epic fail” category of advertising 101.
 It’s insanity.